CarmeLabs/website/content/blog/installing-jupyterhub-azure-cloudshell.md

 categories = ["jupyterhub"]
 +++

-# This tutorial is currently not fully working.
-It launches the Cluster but the installation of Jupyterhub is not working.
-Help solve the issue [here](https://github.com/CarmeLabs/packages/issues/1).

 This is a short tutorial on installing Jupyterhub on Azure using the Cloud Shell and the Carme package.
 This is convenient as you don't have to install anything (Azure CLI/Helm) locally.

 You must first log onto the Azure web portal and have an active subscription.
 Click on the button below to launch the cloud shell.